ngyupeng/tp/docs/UserGuide.md

 * Editing roles follows the same rules as editing tags.
 * The pin field takes in either "TRUE" or "FALSE"
 * If the student has no emergency contact, then both emergency contact fields (`ecn` and `ecp`) must be either both provided or not at all.
+* The emergency contact may be deleted by typing `ecn/ ecp/` without specifying the emergency contact's name or phone.
 * The enrollment year should be a positive integer or empty string (to delete)

 Examples: